Canadian ELD Compliance Guide 101

 Does the ELD determine the geo-location of the driver?

 The ELD compliance software should register the relative position of the driver based on the latitude and longitude coordinates.
 It should note the location at the beginning and end of changes in duty status with an accuracy of about one mile, give or take.
-A GPS alone is not sufficient to be compliant according to the FMCSA mandate.
+A GPS alone is not sufficient to be compliant according to the Transport Canada mandate.
 The ELD must be able to monitor engine operation and a simple GPS system is not set up to acquire this type of data.

 Does it allow for exemptions?